OUTDOOR ADVENTURE SUMMER CAMP

 Special Days and Concerns

 Monday you will receive an itinerary for the week.
 Please make sure you have the correct forms for your child’s group and learn their leaders’ names!
 Bike day, campers will need to bring bike and helmet.
 Whatever bike he/she is most comfortable with should work fine.
-We have bikes and helmets available to rent.
+We have bikes and helmets available to rent for $10.
 Training wheels are okay, and we also have a bike trailer.
 Raft day, campers should be prepared to spend the day on/in the water.
 Climb day, kids can wear normal clothes and shoes.
-Thursday is campout, and campers should come prepared to spend the night.
+In normal years, Thursday is campout, and campers should come prepared to spend the night.
 Be sure to take a slip with directions and sign up to bring a food-item to help feed the kids.
 Parents are invited to join us!
 If you have doubts about your child camping out, please make plans to stay with us or to take them home for the evening.
-Every day, campers should bring swimsuit, towel, and watershoes.
+EVERY DAY, campers should bring swimsuit, swimshirt, towel, and watershoes.
 Warm days, we usually swim after the main activity.
 Rainy days, we often go to a hotsprings.
 When swimming, our younger campers always wear life jackets!

-Gym Shoes, Daypack, Water, Lunch, Snack, Sunhat, Shades, Swimsuit, Swimshorts, Swimshirt, Water Shoes, Medium size towel.
+Face Mask, Gym Shoes, Daypack, Water, Lunch, Snack, Sunhat, Shades, Swimsuit or Swimshorts, Swimshirt (longsleeve), Water Shoes, Medium size towel.
 Please apply sunscreen in the morning, we will reapply after lunch.

-Our meeting place is Silver Park, which is centrally located downtown along the south side of the Clark Fork River, adjacent to Osprey Stadium.
+Our meeting place is Silver Park, which is centrally located downtown along the south side of the Clark Fork River, adjacent to the baseball stadium.
 You can access the park from the east via Cregg Lane off Orange; from the south via Hickory Street off 3rd; or from the west via Wyoming Street off Russell.
 There is plenty of parking, but it can be congested at times, so please be courteous of other park users and area residents.
-On game days for the Osprey baseball team, it’s best to arrive for pickup before 5pm.
+On game days for the baseball team, it’s best to arrive for pickup before 5pm.

 Registration and Payment Policy

-Please call, text, or email to check on availability.
-Reservations can be made on a first-come, first-served basis.
-Camp fee is $199/week.
-Deposit of $100 1st week, $50 each additional week required to guarantee space. $100 deposit carries through to final week.
-Registration forms and deposit check due within 3 days of confirmed registration.
+FIRST STEP: Please email info@MissoulaOutdoors.com to check on availability and/or make reservations!
+Reservations made on a first-come, first-served basis.
+Camp fee is $215week per child.
+Deposit $100/week per child.
+Maximum deposit required is $500 per child.
+Registration forms and deposit required within 5 days of confirmed reservation to guarantee space.
+We can accept cash, check, or Venmo.
 Payment of deposit and/or submitting registration forms and/or attending camp implies agreement to pay full amount of session(s).
-You are expected to pay full amount if you cancel with less than 2 weeks notice, or do not attend, for any reason, unless substitute can be found.
+You are expected to pay full amount if you cancel with less than 30 days notice, or do not attend, for any reason, unless substitute can be found.
+(We usually have a waitlist, so this is rarely a problem.)
 Any changes, cancellation, or returned checks subject to automatic charge of $50 per week.
 Notice of change or cancellation must be received in writing via email or text message and confirmed by MOLA Director.
 Weekly balance due Monday morning at start of each session, without which child(ren) may not be allowed to attend.
-If not checked in by Monday morning 9am, your spot(s) may be forfeited, without refund.
+If not checked in by Monday morning 9am, your spot(s) may be forfeited, without refund and with full payment required.
 Refunds provided subject to MOLA’s discretion, and cannot be issued until after September 1st.
 You are responsible for circling correct date(s) on registration form.
-We accept cash or check.
-MOLA is an equal opportunity provider.
+We accept cash, check, or Venmo.
+MOLA is an equal opportunity service provider.

 We Hope You Will Join Us!

 Contact us soon to hold a spot or answer questions.
-Feel free to make copies of this letter, pass it on, spread the word, or invite a friend.
-We appreciate your help, and remember the free t-shirt offer!
-Our guarantee: kids will be active and outside, they’ll learn about themselves and their surroundings, they’ll be challenged, they’ll make new friends, and they’ll have fun!
+Feel free to print and make copies of this page, pass it on, spread the word, or invite a friend.
+We appreciate your help!
+Our guarantee: kids will be active and outside, they’ll learn about themselves and their surroundings, they’ll be challenged, they’ll meet new friends, and they’ll have fun!